What is an Adjustable-Rate Mortgage (ARM)?

-ARM Mortgage Overview
+Adjustable-Rate Mortgage Overview

-Adjustable Rate Mortgage Benefits
+Adjustable-Rate Mortgage Benefits

-- Upfront savings: With the lower rate and payment in the initial period, you’re free to reach your financial goals with the money you would be using on a fixed rate loan
+- Upfront savings: With the lower rate and payment in the initial period, you’re free to reach your financial goals with the money you would be using on a fixed-rate loan

 - Initial fixed period: Enjoy the fixed, lower rate for the initial period

-- Move frequently
+- Homeowners who move frequently

-- Purchase, renovate, and resell properties
+- Purchasers who renovate and resell properties

 ARM Loan Requirements